 testRigor will get you out of this vicious cycle with tests that mostly build themselves and self-maintain.
 This reduces your team's level of effort around regression testing so they can be re-deployed to more impactful testing initiatives.

 Yes, we have a browser plugin that allows you to capture a manual test case with the click of a button.
 Once created, the test will automatically execute and maintain itself, allowing you to move on to more interesting test work.

 testRigor will automatically cover frequently used functionality up to 1,000 test cases.
-If there are specific edge cases you want to discover beyond this, you can quickly create a test using our browser plugin or by modifying existing tests.
+If there are specific edge cases you want to discover beyond this, you can quickly create a test by using our browser plugin or modifying existing tests.

 New features will be surfaced by testRigor automatically on every new run with a suggested test script.
 Your team will then verify that this is indeed new functionality and approve/edit the test script.
 Boom!
 Test covered.

 We are NOT dependent on XPath.
 Instead, our AI was trained to look at your web & mobile applications the same way a human would.
 Our tests are designed to emulate the way a manual tester would execute a test.

 This approach means that our system can figure out UI changes in a way that conventional solutions are simply unable to do.

 testRigor extracts visible elements like texts, inputs and buttons/links and allow you to work with just visible elements based on their type.

 Nope.
 Since we emulate a real human running a test, your framework does not matter.
 We work great with SPA frameworks like React & Angular.

 Very unlikely.
 Our clients have changed development platforms and UI frameworks and seen virtually all of their tests survive.
 We specifically built testRigor with adaptability and stability as our #1 priority.